dan-marino/remesh/README.md

 Next, you'll need to run `bundle install`

-To run the test suite, just type `rspec` and hit enter
+To run the test suite, just type `rspec` and hit enter To see test coverage after running `rspec`, go to the coverage folder in the root directory and open `index.html` in a browser window.

 ## Commands